sifuHK/rasc/2025.8.3/README.md

                         unorder_cate_vars={"x10":0.01,"x11":None},no_wild_treat={'x10':'H','x11':'m'},default_no_wild_treat='M',
                         cust_bins={'x4':['[1.0,4.0)','[4.0,9.0)','[9.0,9.0]','{-997}','{-999,-888}','{-1000,None}']},cores=-1)
 ```
-### Bidirectional stepwise logistic regression example
+### Bidirectional Stepwise Logistic Regression Example
 In the scorecard development example, rascpy.Reg_Step_Wise_MP.LogisticReg is automatically called through CardFlow.
-Users can also call LogisticReg to build their own modeling solutions.
+Users can also manually call LogisticReg to build their own modeling solutions.
 ``` Python
 from rascpy.Reg_Step_Wise_MP import LogisticReg
 # Generate data: There are 10 variables in total, of which the first 4 are useful variables, the middle 2 are redundant variables (there is collinearity with the first 4 variables), and the last 4 are useless variables.
 Add appropriate noise